Main page content

 10.1 Privatized Construction Contracts.
 If a Real Estate Lease is for a privatized construction project to serve an Institutional Purpose (for example, student housing, bookstore, etc.), the project must (i) serve a demonstrated institutional need, (ii) meet design and construction standards consistent with the approved master plan and architectural standards for the campus, and (iii) utilize the competitive sealed proposals process (request for proposals).
 A privatized construction project may be approved only when it is demonstrably more desirable than for the Board of Regents to own the project.
 In addition to the other requirements in this Policy, the following criteria for approval shall apply to privatized construction projects:

-a) the U. T. institution shall have a market analysis prepared by an independent firm to determine the demand for the proposed project before soliciting proposals from interested providers;
+a) the U. T. institution shall have a market analysis prepared by an independent firm to determine the demand for the proposed project before soliciting qualifications or proposals from interested providers;

-b) the project must be reviewed by the U. T. System Administration’s Office of Finance before issuance of a request for proposals to determine what effect the project may have on the U. T. institution's debt service capacity;
+b) the project must be reviewed by the U. T. System Administration’s Office of Finance before issuance of a request for information, qualifications or proposals or other solicitation to determine what effect the project may have on the U. T. institution's debt service capacity;

-c) the project must be reviewed by the Office of General Counsel before issuance of a request for proposals to determine what effect any tax issues may have on the project;
+c) the project must be reviewed by the Office of General Counsel before issuance of a request for information, qualifications or proposals or other solicitation to determine what effect any tax issues may have on the project;

-d) the project must be approved by the appropriate Executive Vice Chancellor before issuance of the request for proposals;
+d) the project must be approved by the appropriate Executive Vice Chancellor before issuance of the request for information, qualifications or proposals or other solicitation;

-e) the request for proposals must be in a form reviewed and approved by the Office of General Counsel and the Real Estate Office;
+e) the request for information, qualifications or proposals or other solicitation must be in a form reviewed and approved by the Office of General Counsel and the Real Estate Office;

 f) the Real Estate Lease must contain business and legal terms approved by the Real Estate Office and the Office of General Counsel;